CryptoRekt/changelog/README.md

 ##Relay and Mining: Priority transactions

 Bitcoin Core has a heuristic ‘priority’ based on coin value and age.
 This calculation is used for relaying of transactions which do not pay the minimum relay fee, and can be used as an alternative way of sorting transactions for mined blocks.
-Bitcoin Core will relay transactions with insufficient fees depending on the setting of -limitfreerelay=<r> (default: r=15 kB per minute) and -blockprioritysize=<s>.
+Bitcoin Core will relay transactions with insufficient fees depending on the setting of ```-limitfreerelay=<r>``` (default: ```r=15``` kB per minute) and ```-blockprioritysize=<s>```.

 In Bitcoin Core 0.12, when mempool limit has been reached a higher minimum relay fee takes effect to limit memory usage.
 Transactions which do not meet this higher effective minimum relay fee will not be relayed or mined even if they rank highly according to the priority heuristic.

 The mining of transactions based on their priority is also now disabled by default.
-To re-enable it, simply set -blockprioritysize=<n> where is the size in bytes of your blocks to reserve for these transactions.
-The old default was 50k, so to retain approximately the same policy, you would set -blockprioritysize=50000.
+To re-enable it, simply set ```-blockprioritysize=<n>``` where is the size in bytes of your blocks to reserve for these transactions.
+The old default was 50k, so to retain approximately the same policy, you would set ```-blockprioritysize=50000```.

 Additionally, as a result of computational simplifications, the priority value used for transactions received with unconfirmed inputs is lower than in prior versions due to avoiding recomputing the amounts as input transactions confirm.

-External miner policy set via the prioritisetransaction RPC to rank transactions already in the mempool continues to work as it has previously.
+External miner policy set via the ```prioritisetransaction``` RPC to rank transactions already in the mempool continues to work as it has previously.
 Note, however, that if mining priority transactions is left disabled, the priority delta will be ignored and only the fee metric will be effective.

 This internal automatic prioritization handling is being considered for removal entirely in Bitcoin Core 0.13, and it is at this time undecided whether the more accurate priority calculation for chained unconfirmed transactions will be restored.
 Community direction on this topic is particularly requested to help set project priorities.